cs-au-dk/MoTyR/web-UI/README.md

 The columns of the table are as follows:

 * __Client__: Name and version of the client
-* __Tool execution time__: The time it takes for MoTyR to run the type regression testing phase (last phase of [MoTyR pipeline](#pipeline)), or, for NoRegrets benchmarks, the time it takes to generate the API models.
+* __Tool execution time__: The time it takes for NoRegretsPlus to run the type regression testing phase (last phase of [NoRegretsPlus pipeline](#pipeline)), or, for NoRegrets benchmarks, the time it takes to generate the API models.
 * __Model size (paths)__: The model size is the number of paths in π (See the [paper](papers/ESECFSE19.pdf) for a description of π)
 * __Compressed model size__: The size of the model after the compression (The percentage shrunk is in parentheses)
 * __Statement coverage__: The Statement coverage for each library file loaded during the testing (only if __Hide the coverage for individual clients__ is unchecked.)
-* __Model size/Client size__: Shows either the size of the model in bytes for MoTyR clients, or the size of the actual clients code for NoRegrets.
+* __Model size/Client size__: Shows either the size of the model in bytes for NoRegretsPlus clients, or the size of the actual clients code for NoRegrets.

 ###### Coverage information
 The coverage information section contains the aggregated coverage across all the clients.